 - Researchers from the Puerto Rico and US Virgin Islands GAP Analysis Project are creating species range maps that will be used with habitat information to model species distributions.
 The goal of this project is to keep common species common by identifying those species that are not adequately represented in existing conservation places.

 - A researcher from Cascadia Consulting Group is using data on three invasive tunicate species collected by REEF surveyors in the Pacific Northwest to prepare for a baseline assessment for the Washington Invasive Species Council.

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Georgia Arrow (REEF member since 2002).
-Georgia lives in Portland, Oregon, has conducted 686 REEF surveys in four different regions, and is a Level 5 Expert surveyor in the Pacific.
-She has the most surveys of anyone in the west coast Pacific region.
-Here's what Georgia had to say about REEF:
+This month we highlight Itziar Aretxaga (REEF member since 2003).
+Itziar has conducted 263 REEF surveys in three REEF regions, and she is a member of the Advanced Assessment Team in the Tropical Western Atlantic.
+Here's what Itziar had to say about REEF:

 When and how did you first volunteer with REEF?

 Shortly after I got my C-card I started looking for a good reference book on fish.
 I was fortunate to find Paul Humann and Ned DeLoach´s reef guides, and there I read about the REEF program and how one could volunteer.
 I joined and started identifying species and reporting them to REEF on my own.
 A year later I met Lad Akins in a course he gave to volunteers in the Veracruz National Park, and he taught me a few tricks that improved my identification skills.
 He has been a great mentor in all my fish watching activities ever since.